Get ready to indulge your curiosity and satisfy your chocolate cravings as we uncover the sweet truth of – Is Chocolate a Fruit or Vegetable?

 - It has phenolic acids, which work against inflammation and aging.

-- Cocoa is rich in minerals like iron, selenium, calcium, magnesium, potassium, manganese, and zinc, good for cardiovascular health and blood pressure.
+- Cocoa is rich in minerals like selenium, calcium, potassium, manganese, and zinc, good for cardiovascular health and blood pressure.

-- Last but not the least, it works as a mood elevator.
-That’s why dieticians advise us to have chocolate, whenever we feel anxious.
+- Last but not least, it works as a mood elevator.
+That’s why dieticians advise us to have chocolate whenever we feel anxious.